 Before you buy wholesale merchandise for your store, visit a competitor or a store selling a product line similar to yours.
-Browse the store's product selection, making a mental note of the brands they carry.
-What products seem to be selling well?
-Which items are in the clearance bin?
-If you visit a similar store too far away to be a competitor, that retailer may be willing to share with you the source of his wholesale merchandise.
+Browse the store's product selection and note the brands they carry.
+Try to determine what products are selling well and which are in the clearance bin.
+If you visit a similar store located too far away geographically to be a competitor, that retailer may be willing to share with you the source of their wholesale merchandise.

-Retailers can often find products to sell in their stores by searching online, joining buying groups, using library resources and attending trade shows or buyers' markets.
+Retailers can often find products to sell in their stores by searching online, joining buying groups, using library resources, and attending trade shows or buyers' markets.

 Some manufacturers will sell their products at wholesale prices directly to the retailer.
 If they do, they may sell their products in large quantities or at a high minimum order.
 If you have a particular product you want to sell, contact the manufacturer and ask if they sell directly to dealers.
-If not, ask what distributors they sell their products through so you will know where to buy the items.
+If not, ask what distributors they sell their products through so you know where to buy the items.

 A distributor generally sells a large variety of a certain classification of products.
 They must make a profit too, so their prices may be slightly higher than if the item was purchased directly from the manufacturer.
 Retailers can buy lower quantities with little or no minimum order.
 Some even offer free freight on orders over a certain amount.

 In searching for products at wholesale prices, you may find wholesalers that don't sell just one type of merchandise but many different products.
 Some wholesalers will act as liquidators and will sell closeouts, truckloads, and pallets of merchandise and even damaged goods.
 Before buying wholesale merchandise from this type of supplier, be sure you completely understand the condition, price, and terms of the sale.

 Choosing a Vendor

 Once you've located several sources of products, evaluate each vendor on a variety of factors.
-In order to bring the best merchandise to your customers, you'll need to buy from someone offering quality products, reliable delivery, and superior customer service.
+To offer the best merchandise to your customers, you'll need to buy from someone offering quality products, reliable delivery, and superior customer service.
 This information can be gathered through references, marketing materials, or by simply asking the sales representative how they conduct business.

 This is the cost to the consumer to deliver goods.
-Generally, retails outlets ship by FedEx, UPS, and USPS (the least expensive and least common).
+Generally, retail outlets ship by FedEx, UPS, and USPS (the least expensive and least common).
 The cost varies by location, product size, and how quickly the consumer wants the product.
 Some upscale boutiques will messenger goods.

-No two retail stores have identical customer service To provide excellent customer service you need to get the desired item into the customer's hand, give them the tools they need to decide to purchase quickly and enable them to purchase without effort.
+No two retail stores have identical customer service.
+To provide excellent customer service you need to get the desired item into the customer's hand, give them the tools they need to decide to purchase quickly and enable them to purchase without effort.